socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-instructions.md

 ```
 *Fix*: Please consult the Data Elements and make sure the value for this variable in the record is equal to one of the enumerated values.

-### 4.3 Excessive Error Handling Alternative
-If you are still experiencing errors after troubleshooting at least three automated error emails and need additional assistance, you may request an Error Report Workbook by following the numbered steps below.
-Please note that you will need to request additional credentials from us at [data-staging@tylertech.onmicrosoft.com](mailto:data-staging@tylertech.onmicrosoft.com) before you proceed to Step #1.

-1. Submit your entries to the “Prep-Staging” Pipeline.
-   - Please note that this pipeline is used solely for the creation of Error Report Workbooks and is NOT the Staging Pipeline.
-2. After your submission, email the Tyler D&I Project Team at [data-staging@tylertech.onmicrosoft.com](mailto:data-staging@tylertech.onmicrosoft.com)
-    - Email Subject: “Error Report Workbook Request for Vendor_Name / County / Program_Area”
-    - Email message must include: your Envelope IDs and the date and time of submission.
-3. The Tyler D&I Project Team will distribute the requested workbooks that will include a listing of each error and ways to fix them.
-<br><br>

 ## 5. Frequently Asked Questions (FAQ’s)
 ### How long will the Staging Process last?